 The Blue Mountains is a popular hiking destination close to Sydney.
 And just because you have a dog, doesn’t meant you have to miss out.
 While some of the most famous hikes in the region are out of bounds inside national parks, there’s still plenty of dog-friendly walks in the Blue Mountains.

-Take your pick from these dog-friendly walks located throughout the Blue Mountains, from adventurous hikes to some spectacular waterfalls, through to easy paved paths that are mud-free even after rain.
+Take your pick from these dog-friendly walks located throughout the Blue Mountains, from adventurous hikes to some spectacular waterfall walks, through to easy paved paths that are mud-free even after rain.

 #1 South Lawson Waterfall Loop, Lawson